- Sections & Offices

-The Public Affairs section is comprised of the Press and Information Office and the Cultural Affairs Office.
-Public Affairs officers explain and advocate American policy and serve as Embassy’s point of contact for media and press inquiries.
+The Public Diplomacy section is comprised of the Press and Information Office and the Cultural Affairs Office.
+Public Diplomacy officers explain and advocate American policy and serve as Embassy’s point of contact for media and press inquiries.
 This office also advises the U.S. Mission to Pakistan on issues of public diplomacy.
-The Public Affairs section works closely with other sections of the American Embassy and Pakistani organizations to strengthen the bilateral relationship.
+The Public Diplomacy section works closely with other sections of the American Embassy and Pakistani organizations to strengthen the bilateral relationship.

-The head of the Office of Public Affairs is the Public Affairs Officer (PAO).
+The head of the Office of Public Diplomacy is the Public Affairs Officer (PAO).

-Like the cultural missions of other countries, the Cultural Affairs section also sponsors activities in traditional areas such as performing arts, visual arts, and literature.
+Like the cultural missions of other countries, the Cultural Affairs Office also sponsors activities in traditional areas such as performing arts, visual arts, and literature.

 For further information on some of the programs in Cultural Affairs, click on the links below: